tucommenceapousser/php-remote-storage/HACKING.md

-# Hacking
+# Introduction

-This document describes how to setup a development environment on your system and running tests.
+This document describes how to run the latest Git code on your system for remoteStorage server development.

+In addition, instructions are provided to install a simple remoteStorage compatible application to test and play with the server.

+We will be using PHP's built in web server to reduce the amount of configuration as much as possible.

+This document will also describe how to run the integrated unit tests and how to set up integration testing.

-# Requirements
+# Dependencies
-You need to have at least PHP 5.4 with built-in web server support.
-The latest version is recommended.

 ## Fedora